-Ask the Experts: Can I Have a Credit Score without a Credit Card?
+Ask the Experts: Can I have a Credit Score with No Credit Card?

 Baton Rouge, LA

 Hi, I’m April Lewis-Parks, Director of Education at Consolidated Credit.
 And we have a consumer question today, and it is, “Can I have a credit score without having a credit card?”